preciofishbone/OmniaDocsG2/blocks/calendar-rollup/index.rst

 Do the following:

 1. Select "Office Group".
-2. Click in the "Select Calendar Group" field and search for a calendar.
+2. Click in the "Select Office Group" field and search for a calendar.
+3. Select the calender
-3. Click "Add".
+4. Click "Add".

 .. image:: calendar-office-add.png